Types of Gemstones

 Gemstones are pieces of mineral crystal that are used for decorating jewelry and other items.
 Certain rocks and organic materials that are not minerals are also sometimes used and are regarded as gemstones as well.
 These gem materials are chosen for use in jewelry manufacturing and other adornments due to their outstanding beauty, rarity, and durability.
 However, the faceted gems that you see in fine jewelry have usually been cut, polished, and occasionally treated to enhance their appearance.
 Thus, they often look very different from the natural stones that were mined.

 Gemstones also differ in terms of their physical properties and resistance to scratching, which is measured on the Mohs Scale for mineral hardness.
 The scale runs from 1 to 10, with 1 representing the softest mineral and 10 the hardest.
-While most precious stones are hard, others are too soft and fragile to be used in jewelry making.
+While most precious stones are hard, others are too soft and fragile to be fashioned into faceted gems.
 Instead, these softer gemstones are sometimes displayed in museums or collected by precious stone collectors.

-Given that there are so many gemstone types to choose from, it can be challenging to decide which one is best for you.
+Given that there are so many types of gemstones to choose from, it can be challenging to decide which one is best for you.
 Below, we have compiled a list of gemstones with some important facts about each one to help you make an informed buyer’s decision.

 Precious Stones